THE PALOUSE is Eastern Washington’s most scenic centerpiece; expansive, colorful and rich in historic detail.

 Enjoy country comforts.

-We base in Colfax at the Best Western Wheatland Inn, where you will enjoy a king or queen sized bed and included breakfasts.
+We base in Colfax at the Best Western Wheatland Inn, where you will enjoy Wifi and a king or queen sized bed and included breakfasts.
 Optionally, participants may stay at AirBnBs near Colfax, though we begin each day’s outings from our hotel lobby.

 Plan A: If Covid-19 restrictions are still in effect in Washington:

 Physical: Participants must be able to get in and out of a multi-seat van without mechanical assistance.
 This tour is mostly drive-up access or close to it, and hiking beyond that is optional.
 Those with severe allergies should bring sufficient medications.
-We’ll send Covid info update, trip prep, itinerary and gear recommendations once you have fully enrolled.
+We’ll send Covid info update, trip prep, itinerary and other recommendations once you have fully enrolled.
 You’ll get our trip plan and maps when you arrive.

 Choose your options: